Rachele Gilmore

-Rachele Gilmore is an American coloratura soprano, originally from Atlanta, Georgia.
+Rachele Gilmore (born 1981, Georgia) is an American coloratura soprano, originally from Atlanta, Georgia.

-She earned her bachelor degree from Indiana University and continued with graduate studies at Boston University.
+Gilmore earned her bachelor of music from Indiana University School of Music and continued with graduate studies at Boston University.
 After her unscheduled major debut, she was compared to Mado Robin.

 Career

+Gilmore made her professional opera debut in 2004 at the Glimmerglass Opera as The Lady Saphir in Gilbert and Sullivan's Patience.
+In 2007 she portrayed Zerlina in the Orlando Opera Company and Amato Opera Theatre's co-production of Don Giovanni which starred Peter Edelmann in the title role.
+In 2009 she performed the part of Zerbinetta in the Indianapolis Opera's production Richard Strauss's Ariadne auf Naxos; a part she later reprised at the Boston Lyric Opera in 2010 and the Glimmerglass Festival in 2014.

-She made her debut performing in the Metropolitan Opera on 23 December 2009 as cover for Kathleen Kim in the role of Olympia in the opera The Tales of Hoffmann.
+Gilmore made her unexpected debut at the Metropolitan Opera on 23 December 2009 as the cover for Kathleen Kim in the role of Olympia in the opera The Tales of Hoffmann.
 She had less than four hours' notice that she would sing that night, and the curtain was even briefly held past 20:00 to allow her to walk the stage.
 She interpolated a high A-flat (A♭6) into Olympia's aria, which, at the time, was conjectured to be the highest note to have ever been sung on the stage of the Met.
+She later sang the role of Olympia at La Scala in 2012, the Bavarian State Opera in 2014, the Hawaii Opera Theatre in 2017, and the Teatro Colón in 2019.

+In 2010 Gilmore performed the title role in the Swiss premiere of Unsuk Chin's Alice in Wonderland at the Grand Théâtre de Genève; a role she later performed again with the Los Angeles Opera and Los Angeles Philharmonic in 2015.
+In 2011 she appeared at the Knoxville Opera as Elvira in I puritani and as Le Feu in L'Enfant et les sortilèges at the Bavarian State Opera.
+In 2012 she sang the role of Cunegonde in Candide with the Portland Opera.